-After selecting your class, choose one of the abilities listed on their character sheet.
+Each class has a core ability that they start with.
+You also get to choose one more during character creation.
 Don't worry, you'll be able to unlock the others the more you play (assuming your Bird lasts that long).
+Running this as a one-shot?
+Have each Bird start with two advances as well.

 The last thing to do is to describe three pieces of equipment that you keep on you.
 This isn't an exhaustive list of everything you carry, but instead three of the most important things you own.

 These don't serve a purpose mechanically, but they may provide opportunities during roleplay that you may be able to take advantage of.
 Work together with the entire table when coming up with your equipment; you're in this together after all.